-Here at NMS we are currently under a website redesign (new site slated to be launched in April).
+At NMS we’ve undergone a couple of website redesigns in the last decade.
 Just like our nonprofit clients, we are trying hard to make sure we communicate with our audience in the most concise and effective manner.
 Online capabilities change so rapidly and with so many “shiny objects,” sometimes it’s hard to know exactly where you need to be focusing your redesign energy.

 While social media outlets tend to reign supreme, email campaigns are still the gateway for donor retention and communication with audience members who do not share your social media excitement.
 Your community is getting inundated with statuses all day long – a well written and timed email cuts through the crowd.
 Even if you’re new, you can capture their information and begin communicating while you build your website.

 Your community will respond more when guided where to go and what do to: “How you can help,” “donate now,” “sign-up here,” “learn more,” “volunteer today” in bright, bold, and large letters are must-haves for your nonprofit.

 Larger Font (and less of it!)

 Gone are the days of 8-10 font size on a website – also gone are the days of paragraph after paragraph on the home page.
 Research shows audiences will decide within 10-20 seconds if they are going to stay on your site, click through to learn more, or leave just from what they see on your home page.
 Your site needs to effectively and concisely communicate your needs, wants, and mission.

 Images have replaced text Period.
 In order to make an impact you need to have strong visual – or a strong impact video (less than 30 seconds) on your homepage.
 Images speak louder than words, especially on your homepage.
 Infographics are a great tool to use on your site if you have strong statistics to elevate your cause.